5 Interview Tips You Should Know

 Expert interviewers know which questions to ask to find out not only about applicants’ skills but also about how they think, how they view the world, and how committed they are to getting the job done while still preserving some sense of balance in life.

 However, an interview is not a one-way street.
 It is an exchange of information, providing you with an opportunity to learn about your potential employer and the position being offered.
+Follow our 5 tips with interview success!

-Use a second paragraph in the note to remind the interviewer who you are.
+Use the second paragraph in the note to remind the interviewer who you are.
 Maybe something was said during the interview that was unusual.
 This note is a second opportunity to make a mini sales call on the job interview.

 Whether or not you get a particular job offer is not fully within your control; however, doing everything you can to portray yourself as a worthy candidate is something you can control.